 "My love affair with form is evident in all of my work.
 This passion was appreciated throughout school eventually earning me artistic merit scholarships as well as academic grants from the University of Hartford Art School in West Hartford, Connecticut.
 There I received my fine arts degree in studio art concentrating in sculpture and printmaking.
-Since then I have become an elected member of the National Association of Women Artists in NYC, Connecticut Academy of Fine Arts and Connecticut Women Artists.
-I have had solo exhibitions at the University of Connecticut's Alexey von Schlippe Gallery, Kehler Liddell Gallery in New Haven and at the Nash-Zimmer Transportation Center, which was sponsored by the National Endowment for the Arts, State of Connecticut's Office of the Arts and Windham Arts.
-My work has been juried into numerous group exhibitions both nationally as well as regionally.
-I have won awards at New Britain Museum of American Art, Mystic Museum of Art, University of Connecticut's Jorgenson Gallery and the Mill Gallery exhibitions.
-I received a public commission for a life-sized cast bronze sculpture titled Melody that was placed in the renowned Benson Sculpture Garden in Loveland, Colorado and a full range of my serigraphs are in the collections of the master printers at Modern Multiples in Los Angeles, California.
-Just recently, I was choosen as one of thirty-two artists from across the nation that are believed will lead the way in this new millennium in an exhibit titled: Taos Art Insurgency: The New Protagonists, where my work was exhibited in three galleries in Taos, New Mexico."
+Since then I have worked as a monumental mold maker for Lands End Sculpture Center, a public school art teacher and started my own studio, Zimmerman Fine Art Studio, during the five years I resided overseas in China.
+I have been juried into the membership of both the Connecticut Academy of Fine Arts and Connecticut Women Artists organizations and recently juried into membership into the National Association of Women Artists in NYC.
+I have had solo exhibitions at the University of Connecticut's Alexey von Schlippe Gallery, Kehler Liddell Gallery and at the Nash-Zimmer Transportation Center, which was sponsored by the National Endowment for the Arts, State of Connecticut's Office of the Arts and Windham Arts.
+My work has been juried into international, national and regional group exhibitions and I have won awards at the New Britain Museum of American Art, Mystic Museum of Art, University of Connecticut and Guilford Art Center exhibitions."